Lola Ashiru: Political career

+Senator Ashiru Oyelola Yisa has also been entrusted with a critical responsibility as the Chairman of the Senate ad-hoc committee investigating abandoned federal government projects.
+This role demonstrates his commitment to transparency, accountability, and good governance.

 Assassination attempt

 During a campaign tour to Ojoku in the Oyun area of Kwara state on 20 February 2019, Ashiru and his supporters were attacked and APC alleged that two of its members were shot dead by attackers loyal to the PDP.

 Ojoku is the home town of Adebayo Rafiu Ibrahim, who was contesting the Kwara south senatorial seat in the 2019 Nigerian general election.
 On 22 February 2019, Adebayo Rafiu Ibrahim, the incumbent senator of Kwara south was arrested in connection to the attack on Ashiru and his supporters.